Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/systemPatterns.md

 -   **Component-Based Architecture:** Standard React pattern.
 For the `mobile-app`, reusable UI components will be organized in `mobile-app/src/components`.
 -   **State Management:**
     -   For simple local state: React's `useState` and `useReducer`.
-    -   For global state (e.g., UI language, potentially user session if added post-MVP): React Context API initially.
-If complexity grows, consider Zustand or Redux Toolkit.
+    -   For global state: React Context API is used for UI language (`LanguageContext.tsx`) and chat session management (`SessionContext.tsx`).
+-   **Local Data Persistence:** `AsyncStorage` is utilized via `SessionStorageService.ts` to store chat sessions and their summaries locally on the device.
+This service handles CRUD operations for session data.
+-   **Service Layer:**
--   **Service Layer:** API calls to the Next.js backend will be encapsulated in a services module (`/src/services`) to separate concerns.
+    -   `ChatApiService.ts`: Handles API calls to the Next.js backend for AI responses.
+Defines core data interfaces like `ChatMessage`, `ChatSession`, `SessionSummary`.
+    -   `SessionStorageService.ts`: Manages persistence of chat sessions.
--   **Navigation:** React Navigation will be used for screen transitions (`/src/navigation`).
+-   **Navigation:** React Navigation (`@react-navigation/drawer`) is used for drawer-based navigation in `AppNavigator.tsx`.
+-   **Swipe-to-Reveal Actions:** `ReanimatedSwipeable` from `react-native-gesture-handler` is used in `ChatHistoryScreen.tsx` to provide swipeable list items for actions like rename and delete, incorporating micro-interactions.
 -   **Hooks:** Custom hooks (`/src/hooks`) will be created for reusable logic (e.g., managing API call state, localization).

 ## Development Tooling